 Of course, using shampoo every few weeks may be necessary as a way of clarifying the hair.

-It’s recommended that you opt for a natural product that is gentle and soothing on the hair and scalp.
+It’s therefore recommended that you opt for a natural alternative that is gentle and soothing on the hair and scalp.

 Most shampoos on the market contain sulfates such as Sodium Laureth Sulfate.
 Sulfate is responsible for creating the foaming effect.